com-pas/contributing/docs/STYLEGUIDE.md

 For more tips on using REUSE (for example with a small command line tool), check the [Tips: Copyright & Licensing](https://wiki.lfenergy.org/pages/viewpage.action?pageId=10996220) wiki page.

-## Git Commit Messages

-As usual, please start the commit message with a short line describing the commit, then leave a blank line, then give more context and explanations.
-You can use GitHub's integrations, for exemple to link to existing issues.
-In general, pull requests with more than one commits will be squashed when merged in master.

 ## Java StyleGuide

 - The project uses modern java, feel free to use any new APIs provided by the current java version (currently java 11).